-Copal and Amber varnishes, referred to as a hard varnishes, was used by the Old Masters.
+Copal and Amber varnishes, referred to as hard varnishes, were used by the Old Masters.

-They are a lovely Golden colour and as such, give a rich glossy and enamel-like appearance.
-However, they are susceptible to cracking, extensive yellowing and become increasingly difficult to remove from a painting over time.
+They are a lovely Golden colour and, as such, give a rich glossy and enamel-like appearance.
+However, they are susceptible to cracking, extensive yellowing and become increasingly difficult to remove from painting over time.

 True hard Copal and Amber varnishes are rare in the world today, some specialist manufacturers still offer unique historically-accurate painting varnishes if you want to go completely old school.